Gordon Grant

 Click on any of the images for painting dimensions and pricing

-His fame as a painter of ships was greatly enhanced in 1926 when prints of his painting of the U.S.S.
-Constitution were sold by the thousands to help raise money for the preservation of that historic vessel.
-It was destined for a fate as a target for Naval trainees when Grant, along with Eric Pape and many others, successfully lobbied Congress for restoration and designation as a National monument.
-His painting of the ship now hangs in the Oval Office at the White House.
-He later reprised his interest in the Constitution with the illustrations for Eagle of the Sea - The Story of Old Ironsides in 1949.
+His fame as a painter of ships was greatly enhanced in 1926 when prints of his painting of the U.S.CONSTITUTION were sold by the thousands to help raise money for the preservation of that historic vessel.
+It was scheduled to be used as a target for Naval trainees when Grant, along with Eric Pape and many others, successfully lobbied Congress for restoration and designation as a National Monument.
+His painting of the ship hung in the Oval Office at the White House for many years.
+He later reprised his interest in the U.S. CONSTITUTION with the illustrations for his book Eagle of the Sea - The Story of Old Ironsides in 1949.